 What is the purpose of the role?

-We are currently seeking a mobile instrumentation, control & automation (ICA) technician to ensure that all equipment associated with our sewage treatment works is running safely and efficiently using both proactive and reactive maintenance methods.
+We are currently seeking a mobile instrumentation, control and automation (ICA) technician to ensure that all equipment associated with our sewage pumping stations are running safely and efficiently using both proactive and reactive maintenance methods.
 The purpose of the ICA technician is to inspect, maintain, test or repair as appropriate, SCADA (supervisory control and data acquisition) and associated PLCs, instrumentation, control and automation equipment.
-Working as part of the maintenance team you will follow robust maintenance plans as well as getting involved in minor installation projects, electrical fault finding and emergency breakdown repairs to ensure our plant operates 24 hours a day, 365 days a year.
+Working within the Wastewater Pumping team you will follow robust planned maintenance routines, getting involved in minor installation projects, electrical fault finding and emergency breakdown repairs to ensure our plant operates all year round.

 What makes this role unique?